jassics/security-study-plan/product-security-study-plan.md

    1. Simple risk scoring (likelihood x impact).
    2. Aligning with internal risk rating (e.g., Critical/High/Medium/Low).
    3. When to accept risk vs when to push for fixes.
+5. **AI/LLM-powered features:** when a product feature adds an LLM, RAG, or agentic component, extend your threat model to prompt injection, data leakage via the model, and excessive tool/agent permissions — see [GenAI Security Study Plan](genai-security-study-plan.md).

 ## Metrics, Backlog and Communication
 **Duration: 2-3 weeks**